 Ella Jenkins, "First Lady of Children's Music," celebrating 100th birthday

-CHICAGO (CBS) -- Children's folk singer and Chicago treasure Ella Jenkins turned 100 on Tuesday, and a celebration is set for next month at the Old Town School of Folk Music.
+CHICAGO (CBS) -- Children's folk singer and Chicago treasure Ella Jenkins turned 100 on Tuesday, and celebrations are happening everywhere—from the Old Town School of Folk Music to Gallagher Way at Wrigley Field, and a famous local radio station.

-Generations of kids grew up on the music the lifelong Chicago musician – whether hearing her records at home or school, seeing her on "Mister Rogers' Neighborhood," or even attending a live performance.
+Generations of kids grew up on the music of the lifelong Chicago musician—whether hearing her records at home or school, seeing her on "Mister Rogers' Neighborhood," or even attending a live performance.

-Over the weekend, there was a special party for Jenkins at the park named after her in the Old Town neighborhood.
+Over the weekend, there was a special party for Jenkins at the park named after her at Sedgwick and Wisconsin streets in the Old Town neighborhood.
+Other tributes were held this week, and more still are planned next month.

 Jenkins has been using music to teach and enlighten children since the 1950s.
-Some went on to play her music to their children.
+Some went on to play her music to their children or even grandchildren.

 Unfortunately, Jenkins isn't well enough for an interview, but CBS News Chicago talked to people who know her, and have worked with her throughout her decades of performing.

-On a recent Tuesday morning at the Old Town School of Folk Music, babies danced to the same songs that have been getting children moving for decades: the songs of Ella Jenkins.
+On a recent Tuesday morning at the Old Town School of Folk Music, at 4544 N. Lincoln Ave. in the Lincoln Square neighborhood, babies danced to the same songs that have been getting children moving for decades—the songs of Ella Jenkins.
 Music teacher Mars Caulton, a former preschool teacher, and some friends demonstrated Jenkins' signature style of interactive music.

 "Her music is so universal, because she knows how to keep things really simple," Caulton said.
 "She's timeless.
 She has a sense of tempo and rhythm that is very easy for people to immediately hop on board with."

-Jenkins was born in St. Louis, but moved to Chicago as a child.
+Jenkins was born in St. Louis, but moved to Chicago with her family as a child.
+She taught herself the ukulele and the harmonica as a youngster.

-After college, she worked in community centers and used music to teach children, creating many of her own songs.
+After graduating from college at San Francisco State University, Jenkins returned to Chicago and worked in community centers.
+She used music to teach children in those community centers, creating many of her own songs.

 In the 1950s, Jenkins started appearing on children's TV shows, which launched her career as a full-time musician.